Generic balanced synchrony patterns in network dynamics: The network dynamics: definitions, notations and main result

-\end{defi} It is shown in \cite[Theorem 4.3]{GST} and \cite[Theorem 6.5]{SGP} that a coloring is balanced if and only if its synchrony space is invariant for the ODE \eqref{ode} for any admissible map $f\in\Cc^1_\Gc$.
+\end{defi} It is shown in \cite[Theorem 4.3]{GST} and \cite[Theorem 6.5]{SGP} that a coloring is balanced if and only if its synchrony space is invariant for the ODE \eqref{ode} for any admissible map $f\in\Cc^k_\Gc$.
 In the literature, the equivalence $\Longleftrightarrow$ of the above definition is sometimes an implication $\Rightarrow$.
-Our present choice is more accurate but notice that $\Delta_\Join$ is not a vector space.

-In the present paper, we are concerned by the synchrony coloring pattern. \begin{defi} Let $x\in\RR^d$ be state, we define the {\bf synchrony pattern} $\bowtie_{x}$ by
+Our present choice is more accurate but note that $\Delta_\Join$ is not a vector space. \begin{defi} Let $x\in\RR^d$ be a state, we define the {\bf synchrony pattern} $\bowtie_{x}$ by

 Let $J\subset\RR$ be an interval of times and let $x(\cdot)\in\Cc^0(J,X)$ be a curve.
 We define the synchrony pattern $\bowtie_{x,J}$ of the curve, or simply $\bowtie_J$ if there is no confusion, by